Wildlife Act 1953: Schedule 6 – Animals declared to be wild animals subject to the Wild Animal Control Act 1977

-This group consists of the chamois, the Himalayan tahr, and all species of deer (the family Cervidae), goats (the genus Capra), and pigs (the genus Sus).
+This group consists of the chamois, Himalayan tahr, goats (the genus Capra), pigs (the genus Sus) and all species of deer (the family Cervidae).
 All are considered harmful to New Zealand's native forests and may be hunted without restriction.

 Schedule 7 – Terrestrial and freshwater invertebrates declared to be animals

 Under the original legislation, the word "animal" referred only to land-based vertebrates.
 Schedule 7 was added to give protected status to a number of native invertebrates, most of them endangered.
 The species include two native grasshoppers, many species of beetle, including the Cromwell chafer and the coxella weevil, all giant wētā, the katipō spider, the Nelson cave spider, and several kinds of native snails including all Powelliphanta and Placostylus.

 Schedule 7A – Marine species declared to be animals

 Similarly, this list gives protected status to a number of marine species, including some corals (notably black coral), several sharks, and two species of grouper.